nabu-platform/glue/README.md

 #### Testcase

-The `@testcase` annotation can be at the script level to indicate that a script should be picked up by gluet (the test runner).
+The `@testcase` annotation can be added to the script level to indicate that a script should be picked up by gluet (the test runner).
+The selection based on this annotation is also pluggable.
 Gluet can be run by jenkins and will simply execute all the scripts on its path with this annotation.

 ### Script annotations